-Pty Ltd, and Jemena Eastern Gas Pipeline (2) Pty Ltd Statutory accounts used in the Revenue and Pty Ltd, and Jemena Eastern Gas Pipeline (2) Pty Ltd The accounting profit and loss has been reviewed to identify material non-cash items that may require adjustment for when estimating the net tax liability cash flow.
-Statutory accounts used in the Revenue and After 2008 interest costs were not allocated down to was a stand-alone entity.
-When estimating each year's tax depreciation current year net cape: was assumed to be Base Inforn nation Population Approach Recovered capital capital capital dealer described assets 8 Table Name Year Preparation (BoP) Actual / Festimate 4 Source Methodology Assumptions Net tax liability is calculated as: Recovered capital method - pipeline 1999 - 2018 Estimate of: Jemena Eastern Gas Pipeline (1) Pty Ltd, and Jemena Eastern Gas Pipeline (2) Pty Ltd Statutory accounts used in the Revenue and Operating Expenditure items does not pay corporate tax as a stand-alone entity.
-Therefore the net tax liability needs to be estimated.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Jemena Eastern Gas Pipeline (2) Pty Ltd Statutory accounts used in the Revenue and Operating Expenditure items above.
 The accounting profit and loss has been reviewed to identify material non-cash items that may require adjustment for when estimating the net tax liability cash flow.
 After 2008 interest costs were not allocated down to the EGP asset level.
-A notional interest allocation has been included in the net tax liabilities calculation based on analysis of SGSPAA statutory account segment not disclosure.
+A notional interest allocation has been included in the net tax liabilities calculation based on analysis of SGSPAA statutory account segment note disclosure.
 Interest expense was allocated to total pipelines in the segment note for 2008 to 2011, instead of the specific pipelines EGP, QGP and Vic Hub.
-The aggregate 2012 and 2013 percentage split of interest expense between EGP, Vic Hub and QGP was used to allocate total pipeline interest between pipelines for the period 2008 - 2011. interpreted as the notional cash tax payable that would be payable if the pipeline was a stand-alone entity.
-When estimating each year's tax depreciation, current year net capex was assumed to be incurred mid-year and therefore only a half year of depreciation
+The aggregate 2012 and 2013 percentage split of interest expense between EGP, Vic Hub and QGP was used to allocate total pipeline interest between pipelines for the period 2008 - 2011.
+Net tax liability is calculated as: (Profit/(loss) before interest, tax, depreciation and amortisation Less Estimated tax depreciation Less Estimated interest expense) multiplied by the tax rate (i.e. 30%). was a stand-alone entity.
+When estimating each year's tax depreciation, current year net capex was assumed to be incurred mid-year and therefore only a half year of depreciation was incurred.